Anja Hazekamp

-Anja Hazekamp (born 21 January 1968) is a Dutch politician and Member of the European Parliament (MEP) for the Netherlands.
+Antje Anna Helena "Anja" Hazekamp (born 21 January 1968) is a Dutch politician and Member of the European Parliament (MEP) for the Netherlands.
 She is a member of the Party for the Animals, part of the European United Left–Nordic Green Left.
 Previously she was member of the House of Representatives of the Netherlands in 2012 and member of the States of Groningen between 2007 and 2014.

 She has been a Member of the European Parliament since July 2014 and was reelected in 2019 and 2024.

 Career

 She was born on 21 January 1968 in Vlagtwedde, she received her primary and secondary education in Ter Apel.
 Between 1988 and 1989 she studied to become a biology teacher in Leeuwarden.
 Afterwards she went to study biology at the University of Groningen, graduating in 1995.

 Hazekamp worked as public relations official for the Dutch Society for the Protection of Animals between 1992 and 1997.
 She also worked as a scientific employee for two fauna related organisations in 1995–1997.
 She was employed by Utrecht University and Leiden University as a scientific employee on the issue of animal testing between 1997 and 2000.
 She returned to the Dutch Society for the Protection of Animals in 2000 and worked for five years as a policy employee.
 Afterwards she was employee by the Seal Rehabilitation and Research Centre as a policy employee until 2009.
 She became senior policy advisor for Stichting AAP, where she worked between 2009 and 2014.